julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ## The Structure of Real Protection Work

-In folk practice, protection was not a single ritual, but a sequence of actions, repeated as needed and adapted to the state of the home.
+In folk practice, protection was not a single ritual, but a **sequence of actions**, repeated as needed and adapted to the state of the home.

 It can be understood in four parts: